 All grains have elevated levels of mycotoxins, which are endocrine disruptors.
 When you eat gluten and foods that your body is sensitive to inflammation increases in the brain and the gut!

-If you’ve been diagnosed with Hashimoto’s, thyroid dysfunction an autoimmune disease, depression, ADHD, autism or if you experience headaches, bloating, weight loss resistance, aches and pains, digestive problems, constipation or diarrhea, anxiety or depression, completely eliminating wheat and gluten-containing items is one of the smartest choices you can make.
+If you’ve been diagnosed with thyroid dysfunction, Hashimoto’s or any autoimmune disease, depression, ADHD, autism or if you experience headaches, bloating, weight loss resistance, aches and pains, digestive problems, constipation or diarrhea, anxiety or depression, completely eliminating wheat and gluten-containing items is one of the smartest choices you can make.

 An article published in Health Psychology Review noticed dramatic remission in those with in mood, attention (ADD and ADHD) and autistic disorders when gluten was eliminated.
 More research published in the journal Psychiatry Research found that sensitivity to gliadin (the protein found in wheat), could be driving some people into states of acute mania.

 Success Story.
 One of my clients, a 38 year old male, was diagnosed by his physician with rheumatoid arthritis.
 Upon my suggestion, he completely eliminated gluten, wheat and other inflammatory foods from his diet.
 He’d been on numerous prescription drugs (some with awful side effects).
 Initially, he experienced fatigue and headaches.
-By the second week of his gluten- and wheat-free diet, he could not believe the incredible transformation and how much better he felt.
-This specific client also had four underlying infections including Candida overgrowth, Klebsiella, yeast and parasites.
+By the second week of his gluten-free and wheat-free diet, he could not believe the incredible transformation and how much better he felt.
+This specific client also had several underlying infections (common with rheumatoid arthritis and all autoimmune diseases) including Candida overgrowth, Klebsiella, Citrobactor freundii yeast overgrowth and parasites.
 After years of pain and suffering, over the course of four months the joint pain, digestive distress, fatigue and brain fog disappeared.
 He no longer takes any pharmaceutical drugs and is completely pain-free!

 Gluten intolerance is an inability to digest the protein portion of grains (wheat, rye, barley, spelt and oats).
 In those who are gluten intolerant, these grains cause a reaction in the intestines that sets off various symptoms.
 Often it goes undiagnosed because the reaction can appear 12-24 hours after eating gluten.